 Elasticsearch is an open-source search and analytics engine that has a robust REST API, a distributed nature, and ample speed and scalability for use, across multiple platforms.
 It allows the analytics of textual, numerical, and even geospatial data that can be employed for any intended use.

-It also facilitates data ingestion, storage, analysis, enrichment, and visualization in the most comprehensive forms.
-With bulk datasets, the issue of data export, which is reliable and fast becomes a valid concern.
+It also facilitates the most comprehensive forms of data ingestion, storage, analysis, enrichment, and visualization.
+With bulk datasets, the issue of reliable and fast data export becomes a valid concern.

 Why Export Elasticsearch Data?